-Perhaps more than any other type of organisation, schools face considerable challenges in cutting down on their dependence on paper.
-When it comes to lesson resources, homework, administering tests and assessments, paper copies are often still the most straightforward and sure-fire way to ensure all 30 pupils in a class get what they need.
+Perhaps more than any other type of organisation, schools face considerable challenges in cutting down on their dependence on paper and printing.
+When it comes to lesson resources, homework, administering tests and assessments, paper copies are often still the most straightforward and sure-fire way to ensure all the pupils in a class get what they need.

 Whilst the arrival of laptops and tablets offers a digital alternative, they come with their own considerable price tag and logistical burdens.
 As every teacher and school administrator knows, the printer and copier remains an essential hub of school life.
 But keeping things working efficiently, not to mention controlling costs, presents a sizeable challenge.